Meet the Dorm Heads

 warham Hall | Donnie McKillop

 Mr. McKillop is the assistant athletic director, head varsity baseball coach, and assistant football coach.
-He has worked at Loomis for four years and served for three years as dorm head in Warham, where he lives with his wife, Katy, and their three young children.
+He has worked at Loomis for five years and served for four years as dorm head in Warham, where he lives with his wife, Katy, and their three young children.

 “In Warham our boys learn how to live in a positive community.
 Our R.A.’s (resident assistants) are vital to setting the culture and tone of the dorm, and we want it to feel like a family home.
 Our staff believes in helping students learn how to build and contribute to an inclusive community that people want to be a part of.
 It tends to be a lighthearted and an enjoyable place to live.
 The guidelines of the dorm definitely help young men learn how to prioritize their time while also still feeling like a comfortable home to relax in and enjoy time with peers.”